apple/swift-argument-parser/Documentation/02 Arguments, Options, and Flags.md

 }
 ```

-`verbose` in this example defaults to zero, and counts the number of times that `-v` or `--verbose` is given.
+In this example, `verbose` defaults to zero, and counts the number of times that `-v` or `--verbose` is given.

 ```
 % example --verbose